I decided to

 listen to music because it takes me away from the humdrum reality

-so I can design my own new worlds.
+so I can design my own new worlds of sound.
 I am happy to include in my musical influences such

 diverse acts as Airsculpture, Dream Theater, IQ, Jean Michel Jarre,